 Enter the LT4 crate engine.
 Power comes on fast: a 1.7-liter Eaton supercharger spins at 20,000 rpm to force 9 pounds of boost into this 6.2-liter engine.
 That results in the same 650 horsepower and 650 torques you’ll find in the Z06 that’s sitting over at your local dealership, but for a fraction of the price.
 This baby has aluminum heads and pistons, titanium valves, forged rods, and even an aluminum block, for God’s sake.
 That’s real supercar stuff, but it runs on pump gas.
 And might I remind you it comes with a warranty.
 What more do you want?

 The price gap between a complete C7 Z06 and its engine says a lot about what it takes to make a car perform that well.
 On that note, it’s worth mentioning that all of the engines from this point forward are absolutely insane.
 They’re bonkers.
 They’re nuts.
 They have no business going into any car that isn’t equally advanced in the suspension, chassis, and safety departments.
 If you so much as look at them the wrong way, you should probably see a doctor.
 Still, they’re the best GM crate engines ever made, so their reputation is well deserved.
+Consider this high performance crate engine if you want something with serious firepower.

 #03.
 The Biggest Block: ZZ572 Deluxe – $15,655.49